Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 Ready for scale protection without the salt?

-I'll come look at your setup, test your water, and tell you straight whether the SP3 fits your home or whether a salt softener at $3,250 is the better answer.
+I'll come look at your setup, test your water, and tell you straight whether the salt-free conditioner fits your home or whether a salt softener (from $1,799) is the better answer.
 If it's not for you, I'll say so.

 Call (480) 228-8282